Last Updated on June 29, 2023

 Puppies on the heavier side should be appraised.
 Is he growing too quickly?

-What should you do if your German Shepherd is growing too fast?
+What should you do if your pup is growing too fast?

 Overfeeding your puppy, especially a breed that’s prone to joint problems, can be dangerous.
 Hip or elbow dysplasia is a painful disorder that can greatly reduce your dog’s quality of life.